icyparkinson/icyparkinson/README.md

 - 🌱 I’m currently learning HTML, CSS, and javascript.

 I also enjoy playing video games and watching anime!
 Haha~ My github profile is small for now but just watch +_+ it will grow.
-You can also find my journey on Twitter @koulight44
+You can also find my journey on my <a href="https://twitter.com/Koulight44">Twitter</a>.

 <!---
 koulight/koulight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.